| Duration of the program and its constituent parts. The duration of studies at Novosibirsk seminary is 4 years, although it may be as long

 mandatory course for all 3 years of study, while German may be taken as elective by anyone

+who wants to pursue studies in this language.
+Seminary accreditation.
 The official accreditation of the seminary is a matter of the future, but even now the

 seminary program corresponds to the level of the highest theological education.
 The